pardot/api-docs/docs/index.md

 Subsequent authentication requests will return either the current valid API key or a newly generated API key if the previous one had expired.

+## API Console

+You can explore Pardot's API in the [API Console](http://www.pardot.com/api/).
+Please note that we're in the process of adding new methods.